Japanese Symbolic Animals and their Meanings

 Cranes – ‘Tsuru’

-Cranes represent good fortune and longevity as a result of Japanese folklore believing that the crane lives for 1,000 years.
+The crane represents good fortune and longevity.
+As a one of the Japanese folklore animals, the symbolism behind these animals comes from the folklores themselves, as it was believed that the crane lives for 1,000 years.
 The crane is also closely associated with Japanese New Year and wedding ceremonies due to cranes being monogamous.
 Because of this, the image of a crane is sometimes woven into beautiful wedding kimonos!

 Frogs – ‘Kaeru’